Growing child malnutrition driven by poverty, climate change and poor diet, including low breastfeeding rates

 NEW YORK/DUBLIN, 15 October 2019 – An alarmingly high number of children are suffering the consequences of poor diets and a food system that is failing them, UNICEF warned today in a new report on children, food and nutrition.

-The State of the World’s Children 2019: Children, food and nutrition finds that at least 1 in 3 children under five – or 200 million – is either undernourished or overweight.
+The State of the World’s Children 2019: Children, food and nutrition finds that at least 1 in 3 children under five – or 200 million – is either undernourished or overweight, suffering from child malnutrition.
 Almost 2 in 3 children between six months and two years of age are not fed food that supports their rapidly growing bodies and brains.
 This puts them at risk of poor brain development, weak learning, low immunity, increased infections and, in many cases, death.

 “Despite all the technological, cultural and social advances of the last few decades, we have lost sight of this most basic fact: If children eat poorly, they live poorly,” said Henrietta Fore, UNICEF Executive Director.
 “Millions of children subsist on an unhealthy diet because they simply do not have a better choice.
 The way we understand and respond to malnutrition needs to change: It is not just about getting children enough to eat; it is above all about getting them the right food to eat.
 That is our common challenge today.”